pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 To use a self-managed backend, specify a storage endpoint URL as `pulumi login`'s `<backend-url>` argument: `s3://<bucket-path>`, `azblob://<container-path>`, `gs://<bucket-path>`, or `file://<fs-path>`.
 This will tell Pulumi to store state in AWS S3, Azure Blob Storage, Google Cloud Storage, or the local filesystem, respectively.
 Checkpoint files are stored in a relative`.pulumi` directory.
 For example, if you were using the Amazon S3 self-managed backend, your checkpoint files would be stored at `s3://my-pulumi-state-bucket/.pulumi` where `my-pulumi-state-bucket` represents the name of your S3 bucket.

+Within the `.pulumi` folder, each self-managed backend stores these three pieces of data for your stack(s):

+1. `stacks`:  For each stack, the active state file (e.g. `dev.json` or `proj/dev.json` for a stack created with an explicit project scope) and the last version of the stack state (e.g. `dev.json.bak`).
+1. `locks`:  For each stack, an optional lock file if the stack is currently being operated on by a Pulumi operation (e.g. `dev/lock.json` or `proj.dev.json`).
+1. `history`: For each stack, the history of operations (e.g. `dev/dev-1675196469237644000.history.json`).

 The detailed format of the `<backend-url>` differs by backend and each has different options such as how to authenticate, as described below.

 ### Local Filesystem

-To use the filesystem backend to store your checkpoint files locally on your machine, pass the `--local` flag when logging in:
+To use the filesystem backend to store your state files locally on your machine, pass the `--local` flag when logging in:

 ```sh
 $ pulumi login --local
 ```

 You will see `Logged into <my-machine> as <my-user> (file://~)` as a result where `<my-machine>` and `<my-user>` are your configured machine and user names, respectively.
-All subsequent stack state and checkpoints will be store as JSON files locally on your machine.
+All subsequent stack state will be store as JSON files locally on your machine.

 The default directory for these JSON files is `~/.pulumi`.
-To store checkpoint files in an alternative location, specify a `file://<path>` URL instead, where `<path>` is the full path to the target directory where state files will be stored.
+To store state files in an alternative location, specify a `file://<path>` URL instead, where `<path>` is the full path to the target directory where state files will be stored.
 For instance, to store state underneath `/app/data/.pulumi/` instead, run:

 ```sh
 $ pulumi login file:///app/data